-The ISS HA-ECT FIPS Object Module, libect.o, is designed as a complete standalone crypto library.
-Applications can use the FIPS validated cryptographic functions of libect.o by linking the library into applications as needed and calling the appropriate ISS HA-ECT API functions directly.
+The ISS HA-ECT FIPS Shared Object Module, libect.out, is designed as a complete standalone crypto library.
+Applications can use the FIPS validated cryptographic functions of libect.out as a shared object library from applications as needed and calling the appropriate ISS HA-ECT API functions directly.